The Lost World (Crichton novel): Reception

+Frank McConnell of The Atlanta Journal was critical of Crichton's storytelling and compared the novel to a bowl of Cheerios cereal: "pure product, unsurprising and tasty, but not especially substantial."

 Film adaptation

 The Lost World: Jurassic Park is a 1997 science fiction film and sequel to Jurassic Park, loosely based on Crichton's novel.
-The film was a commercial success, breaking many box-office records when released, but received mixed reviews.
-It has a number of plot differences from the novel and incorporates scenes from the first novel that were not previously filmed, including the scene with Christina (Novel) / Cathy (Film) Bowman being attacked by Compsognathus.
+The film, which was directed by Steven Spielberg, who also directed the first Jurassic film, was a commercial success, breaking many box-office records when released, but received mixed reviews.
+It has a number of plot differences from the novel and incorporates scenes from the first novel that were not previously filmed, including a scene with a young girl being attacked by small dinosaurs.

-Prehistoric animals featured

-The following prehistoric animals are featured in the novel: